tmcd82070/SDraw/README.md

 # Dependencies

 The author has found it best to install dependencies before attempting to install **SDraw**.
 To install dependencies, execute the following:
-* `install.packages( c("spsurvey", "rgdal", "rgeos", "sp", "deldir", "OpenStreetMap"), repos="http://cran.r-project.org")`
+* `install.packages( c("spsurvey", "rgeos", "sp", "deldir"), repos="http://cran.r-project.org")`

-`rgdal` and `rgeos` require java routines, so java must be installed *a priori*.
-On Unix systems, the libraries needed for `rgdal` and `rgeos` are criptically named.
-Google 'install rgdal unix'.
+`rgeos` requires java.
+Java should be installed *a priori*.
+On Unix systems, the libraries needed for `rgeos` are criptically named.
+Google 'install rgeos unix'.

 # Installation